jiinxx/kafka-connect-elasticsearch-fabric8/Readme.md

 ```
 git clone https://github.com/jiinxx/kafka-connect-elasticsearch-fabric8.git
 ```
-Jump into container directory,`cd containers`, as thats where allt the interresting parts are<br>
-Build the workspace using:
+Jump into project folder and build the workspace using:
 ```
 mvn docker:build
 ```